 What Are Clinical Trials?

 Clinical trials are performed to evaluate whether a specific medical treatment, diagnostic test, or lifestyle intervention is superior to the traditional (or “standard-of-care”) therapy.

 Some clinical trials investigate drugs that are at the earliest stage of development and haven’t previously been provided to human patients.
 The majority of studies, however, are evaluating drugs which have been studied either in smaller groups of patients (“early phase studies”) or in patients with other A mass of cells that can be benign or malignant. types.

 The most common clinical trial type investigates a new drug or new drug combination.
 For patients felt to be at increased risk, these trials often include a combination of an existing therapy with the trial drug.
 For patients perceived to be at lower risk, trials can evaluate whether we can safely reduce therapy.
-Due to the complexity of clinical trials it is important that patients discuss the details of any specific trial with their oncologist to determine whether a specific study is appropriate based on their medical history.
+Due to the complexity of clinical trials it is important that patients discuss the details of any specific trial with their A doctor who specializes in the diagnosis and treatment of cancer. to determine whether a specific study is appropriate based on their medical history.